pjh5672/Classification/README.md

 ## [Description]

 This is a repository for PyTorch training implementation of general purposed classifier.
 With the training code, various feature extractor backbones such as Resnet, Darknet, CSP-Darknet53, Mobilenet series can be created.
+It can provide 6x faster dataloader rather than torchvision.datasets.ImageFolder.

 ![result](./asset/data.jpg)